STLabs/Articles/articles/TheComponentPattern.md

 # The Component Pattern
  There are two primary underlying principles:

-1. Software has three distinct axis: Structure, behavior, and state.
+1. Software has three distinct axis: structure, behavior, and state.
 2. Programming is an art of organization.
 Good structure supports good organization.

-The Component Pattern is a pattern to created well structured systems.
+The component pattern is a pattern for creating well structured systems.
 Components define the structure of software systems.
 Components have inputs and outputs.
 Components of a system are composed together in the pattern shown in the diagram below.
 This pattern is intentionally simple and abstract and doesn't require a library or a framework.

 The pattern asserts that an ideal system is composed as one hierarchy of components, starting with the application component.